tinzzyli/tinzzyli.github.io/_posts/2023-03-22-data-structure-3.md

 }//extract max element
 ```

 ## Max Heap Increase Key

-Increasing the value of a node will **ONLY** affect its parent node and its parent's parent...
+1. Increasing the value of a node will **ONLY** affect its parent node and its parent's parent...

-**Be careful:**
- Key value must be large than current value.
+2. Key value must be large than current value.

 ```java
 public static int getParentIndex(int currIndex){
     return (int) Math.floor((currIndex-1)/2);